Internet Explorer is not supported

 Improve patient comfort

-While most of us think about intraoral scanner accuracy and function when we consider going digital, it is the benefits to your patients that just might be the number one reason for you to make the move.
-Digital impressions offer patients the convenience of not having to endure traditional impressions: unpleasant tasting materials, bulky, cumbersome trays and possible gagging.
+While most of us think about intraoral scanner accuracy and ease of use when we consider going digital, it is the benefits to your patients that just might be the number one reason for you to make the move.
+Digital impressions offer patients the convenience of not having to endure traditional impressions: unpleasant tasting materials, disclosing agents, bulky, cumbersome trays and and gagging possibly.
 There are several studies that document patients prefer the digital workflow.
-And in the case of a University of Bern, School of Dental Medicine Study, it is not just some patients, but ALL patients (100%) prefer digital .
+And in the case of a University of Bern, School of Dental Medicine Study, it is not just some patients, but ALL patients (100%) preferred digital .
 Digital dentistry impresses your patients and gets them talking and recommending your practice.

 Excite patients and improve treatment acceptance